tapis-project/documentation/source/technical/apps.rst

   Indicates if version is currently locked.
 When locked a version may not be modified.
 Default is *false*.
 *runtime*
   Runtime to be used when executing the application.
 DOCKER, SINGULARITY, ZIP.
 Default is DOCKER.
+  For more information on how Tapis supports the various runtime types, please see JobsRuntimeSupport_.
 *runtimeVersion*
   Runtime version to be used when executing the application.
 *runtimeOptions*